bridge-design/hands-on-workshop/README.md

 ### Design system

-A workspace for developing your components library.
-It has storybook
+A workspace for processing design tokens and developing your components library.

 #### Dependencies
 - [Storybook](https://storybook.js.org) for development and preview of components